wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handleForceInv()` aims at invalidating a block of given address regardless of its coherence state, and the response message to the lower level does not carry data.
-Note that this may not be correct, since if the block is in `M` state, then the data in the lower level is stale, and data from the current level is still necessary for correctness.
-This function is used to implement recursive invalidation, required for maintaining inclusiveness, when a block from the lower level is evicted or invalidated.

 If the block state is in one of the stable states, or state `S_B`, then the method checks whether the block is locked.
 If true, then it cannot be invalidated immediately, and must wait for the atomic instruction to complete.
 In this case, an MSHR register entry is allocated for the event by calling `allocateMSHR()`.